devShoari/ramon/README.md

 # Ramon

-A modern chrome extension built with Next.js and TypeScript.
+A modern chrome new tab extension built with Next.js and TypeScript.

 ## 🧰 Project Overview